 Lionel Richie – Hello: Too many people have already made fun of it, so I won’t bother.

-Phil Collins – In the Air: Takes 37 seconds just to get to the keening singing.
+Phil Collins – In the Air Tonight: Takes 37 seconds just to get to the keening singing.
 And no – that fluke of a drum solo does not save it!!

-Eric Clapton – Wonderful Tonight, Stevie Wonder – I Just called: Yawn inducing rather than annoying.
+Eric Clapton – Wonderful Tonight, and Stevie Wonder – I Just called to say I love you: Yawn inducing rather than annoying.
 Just wake me up after they both go….

 But now we’re getting to the real stuff, the songs that make your skin stretch, your eyes pop and your hands twitch.
 The real deal – songs so annoying that they will will haunt you all day like a Facebook friend that doesn’t understand that s/he is being ignored.
 The top 3 in descending order.
 Which means #3 then #2 and finally #1.